A Beginner’s Guide to Machine Learning and Artificial Intelligence

 Machines can now perform complicated cognitive tasks that until recently only humans were capable of performing--such as driving cars, beating professional chess players, and even judging a song competition.
 In this sense, they’ve come a long way since the factory floors and manufacturing plants of the Industrial Revolution.
 But the history of a complex subject like machine learning, ironically enough, actually begins in many ways begins with a simple game of checkers.

 Although Alan Turing had already created the Turing Test to determine if a computer has real intelligence in 1950, it wasn’t until 1952 that the first machine learning program was developed by Arthur Samuel.
 And by 1957 the first neural net was created for computers that simulated the thought process of the human brain.
-However, with the publication of his landmark study in 1959, “Some Studies in Machine Learning Using the Game of Checkers” Arthur introduced machine learning as a subfield of computer science.
+However, with the publication of his landmark study in 1959, “Some Studies in Machine Learning Using the Game of Checkers” Samuel introduced machine learning as a subfield of computer science.

-Fast forward to 2006, and Geoffrey Hinton, the man now credited with helping Google make AI a reality, coins the term deep learning to describe new algorithms that finally enable computers to “see” --objects and texts in images and videos.
+Fast forward to 2006, and Geoffrey Hinton, the man now credited with helping Google make AI a reality, coined the term deep learning to describe new algorithms that finally enable computers to “see” objects and texts in images and videos.
 Hinton went on to become a lead scientist at the Google Brain AI team and in 2011 developed a neural network that can learn to categorize objects.

 Because Hinton’s postdoc students have all gone on to lead AI labs at Apple, Facebook and OpenAi, it should come as no surprise that in 2014, Facebook developed DeepFace, an algorithm capable of recognizing or verifying individuals on photos the same way humans can.
 And in 2015, Amazon not only launched its own machine learning platform, but Microsoft also launched its open-source Deep Learning Toolkit, which efficiently distributes machine learning problems across multiple computers.
 This tool kit allows almost anyone with a laptop and an Internet connection to become a machine learning expert, moving us one step closer to the democratization of machine learning.